Palette from image

 - Generate light and dark steps for each in the color converter to build full scales.

-Many palette tools upload your image to a server to process it.
+No. Many palette tools send your image to a server to process it.
 HueKit does not.
 The canvas API lets the browser read pixel data locally, so your screenshots and unreleased artwork stay on your machine.
-That also means the tool keeps working with no connection once the page has loaded.
+That also means the tool keeps working with no connection once the page has loaded, and there is nothing to delete afterwards.

 Frequently asked questions